YashAgarwal95/ECE_143_Individual_project/README.md

 #The problem statement is the pdf named ECE143IndividualClassProject

-#The code is written in Python 3 and requires matplotlib, numpy , maths and random as dependencies
+#The code is written in Python 3 and requires matplotlib, numpy , math and random as dependencies